Languages of Afghanistan: Overview

-The Persian or Dari language functions as the nation's lingua franca and is the native tongue of several of Afghanistan's ethnic groups including the Tajiks, Hazaras and Aimaqs.
+The Persian or Dari language functions as the nation's lingua franca and is the native tongue of several of Afghanistan's ethnic groups including the Tajiks, Hazaras, and Aimaqs.
 Pashto is the native tongue of the Pashtuns, the dominant ethnic group in Afghanistan.
 Due to Afghanistan's multi-ethnic character, multilingualism is a common phenomenon.

 The exact figures about the size and composition of the various ethnolinguistic groups are unavailable since no systematic census has been held in Afghanistan in decades.
-The table below displays the major languages spoken in Afghanistan per sample statistics:
+The table below displays estimates of the major languages spoken in Afghanistan per sample statistics: